 At the centre of arrowized FRP is the Arrow type class shown in Figure 2.
 If we can implement a signal function type SF a b that implements the Arrow class, we can benefit from the convenient notation Haskell provides for it.
-For example, assuming we have signal functions ballPos::SF ($Float \otimes Input$) Pos and Pos :: SF Input Float describing the positions of the ball and the paddle from our game in section 3.2, we can combine these as follows:
+For example, assuming we have signal functions ballPos::SF ($Float \otimes Input$) Pos and Pos :: SF Input Pos and Pos Pos and Pos Pos